 It is important to keep in mind that, while lots must have well-defined boundaries, the public entity responsible for registering legal lots does not verify or guarantee the size of the lots within its jurisdiction.

 However, you can get an approximate parcel size using Google Maps.

 3. A lot line is a legal boundary around your piece of land

 You may be more familiar with the term “property line” than “lot line.”

-A lot line describes the shape and size of the lot of land.
+A lot line describes the shape and size of a lot of land.